mauricioandrada2018/dronebook/README.md

 ## Usage
-Use *git clone* or link to the ZIP file and download the content of the repository.
+Use *git clone* or the link to the ZIP file and download the content of the repository.
 The content includes both source code and JAR files that can be used as is.

 `git clone https://github.com/mauricioandrada2018/dronebook.git`